uber-web/ocular/docs/dev-tools/cli/ocular-bump.md

 ```
 This script helps replace packages with specified version inside a repo.
 Replace the dependency with the target version of all the `package.json` files under directories `root`.

-For convenience, the following monorepos can use name shortcut to bump all the modules to the same version.
+For monerepos, you can use the package name to bump all the modules to the corresponding version.

+Given a `package-name`, `modules` to bump are the results from `npm search [package-name]`

 - deck.gl: `ocular-bump deck.gl` or `ocular-bump deck.gl=beta`
 - luma.gl: `ocular-bump luma.gl` or `ocular-bump luma.gl=beta`